anjalirajputgithub/E-Commerce/README.md

 Cloudinary – Check the upload response ({ url: "..."} ) and ensure the URL is stored in images array.
 PayPal – In the sandbox dashboard you’ll see orders appear under “Transactions”.

-🤝 Contributing
-Fork the repo.
-Create a feature branch (git checkout -b feature/xyz).
-Commit your changes and push.
-Open a Pull Request describing the change.
-Please follow the existing code style (Prettier + ESLint) and write unit tests for any new logic.

 📄 License
 Distributed under the MIT License.
 See LICENSE for details.